regl-project/regl-recorder/README.md

  [![npm version](https://badge.fury.io/js/regl-recorder.svg)](https://badge.fury.io/js/regl-recorder)

-A small utility that can be used for recording an video in the WebGL framework [regl](https://github.com/mikolalysenko/regl).
+A small utility that can be used for recording videos in the WebGL framework [regl](https://github.com/mikolalysenko/regl).

 # Example